script-fu/script-fu.github.io/_posts/2023-03-17-IsolateSelection.md

 # * Tested in GIMP 2.99.14 *

-Gimp 3 allows multilayer selection, which is a great boost for plug-ins.
+GIMP 3 allows multilayer selection, which is a great boost for plug-ins.
 This plugin allows the user to isolate a selection of layers or groups.
 If the selection hasn't changed since it last ran, it toggles the isolation mode off again.
 There's a second plugin, exit isolation that just exits the isolated state.